getnikola/nikola-site/stories/creating-a-custom-page.rst

 The Open Library has `a lovely scan <https://archive.org/stream/bidforfortunenov00bootiala#page/n9/mode/2up>`__ of the original book we can use for some design guidance.
-On the other hand, Project Gutenberg has `the text <http://www.gutenberg.org/ebooks/21640>`__ we can use for actual content!
+On the other hand, Project Gutenberg has `the text <http://www.gutenberg.org/ebooks/21640>`__ which we can use for actual content!

-So, I took the prologue of the book, did some very light editing to turn it into reStructured Text, added a picture of Dr. Nikola himself I fund in Wikipedia, and put it here for display. `Behold! <link://slug/dr-nikola-v1>`__
+So, I took the prologue of the book, did some very light editing to turn it into reStructuredText, added a picture of Dr. Nikola himself I found on Wikipedia, and put it here for display. `Behold! <link://slug/dr-nikola-v1>`__

 That is very... bad?
 While Nikola does the job, the default template is simply not